 “I think I’ve had four conversations with [Gorsky] in my time at J&J and all of them were about triathlon or cycling,” says triathlete Sam Baldwin, who works in supply chain strategy.
 “I think part of the wellness culture at J&J cascades out of his attitude toward health and fitness, and it’s propagating throughout the company.
 My closest friends at J&J are ones that I’ve met through triathlon.
 Any morning of the week, it’s easy to get a group together to knock out 20 or 30 miles of riding before work.”

-In addition to gyms at all of its major offices (including a ridiculously nice one at HQ in New Brunswick), J&J has provided free training to more than 78,000 employees at its Human Performance Institute, which is essentially J&J’s own corporate wellness company with locations in Florida and Singapore.
+In addition to gyms at all of its major offices (including a ridiculously nice one at HQ in New Brunswick), J&J has provided free health and wellness training to more than 78,000 employees through a program based on a performance course taught at its Human Performance Institute, which is essentially J&J’s own corporate wellness company with locations in Florida and Singapore.
 The JJHPI has trained employees from hundreds of other companies to become more physically and mentally fit—both at work and at home—and recently announced an $18 million expansion at its Orlando facility.
 So not only has J&J set out to have the healthiest workforce in the world by 2020—it’s helping everyone else catch up too.

 Dream Jobs for Triathletes: Strava